coloringchaos/creative-tech-workshops/_posts/2018-03-14-bikelight.md

 For both the switch and the neopixels, you will be attaching wires that will allow the components to be detached from the board.

-A great trick for doing this easily is to first add solder to the place you intend to create a connection, then remove the solder add the wire to the hot soldered area.
+A great trick for this is to first add solder to the place you intend to create a connection.
+Then, remove the solder and pick up your wire and slide the wire into the hot solder.

 ![step 5-1](images/step5-1.jpg "switch")